 What game is the most popular?

-Can I play with friends?
+Can I play online poker with friends?

-Many poker sites in Canada offer what are known as 'home games'.
-These are private tables you can play with your friends at and schedule games or tournaments, effectively creating your own poker club.
-If you're hoping to recreate poker night with your buddies, this is definitely your best bet.
+It depends.
+Arranging to meet friends at a certain table on an online poker site is frowned upon because it encourages collusion.
+Lots of sites offer what are called “home games”.
+These are private tables you can play with your friends at and schedule games or tournaments, effectively creating your own private poker club.

-Can I play for free?
+Can I play online poker for free?

 Are online poker sites safe?